jadedeane/natanator/README.md

 # natanator
 UniFi OS persistent NAT modification service

+Note: No longer using UDM and actively supporting this tool.
+Feel free to MR updates or fork.

 # Background

 If you're like me, you'd like a way to persistently modify low-level UniFi OS networking.
 In my case, that's disabling IPv4 NAT, as UniFi provides no standard supported means to do this, and I have a northbound pfSense router/firewall.

 tl;dr, double NAT bad.

 Starting with UniFi OS 2.4.23, systemd is introduced.
-This allows the use of a simple service to disable NAT, tested against UniFi OS 3.2.x.
+This allows the use of a simple service to disable NAT, tested against UniFi OS 3.2.7.

 # Alternatives